 Have cash on you: If such a crash were to occur, banks would be rendered useless for a period of time.
 In other words, say goodbye to checks and credit cards.
 Thus, having a significant amount of cash in small bills (people won’t have change) would be wise.

-Invest in hard assets: We’re talking gold and silver bullion and coins here.
+Invest in hard assets: We’re talking about buying gold and silver bullion and coins as means of “survival” here.
 These will endure beyond the problem and can also be used under terrible circumstances if needed.

 The Final Thing To Do In Preparation For A Stock Market Crash